 Use of NCAA-Provided Coolers from Previous Years.
-The host may use previously supplied equipment from the NCAA, specifically BODYARMOR, equipment with approval from the NCAA; however, unless approved by the NCAA (which is often possible), they must be used in areas not within television or photographer view [they may not be used on the sidelines or within the competition area(s)].
-Powerade equipment previously supplied from the NCAA should not be used.
+The host may use previously supplied equipment from the NCAA, specifically POWERADE, equipment with approval from the NCAA; however, unless approved by the NCAA (which is often possible), they must be used in areas not within television or photographer view [they may not be used on the sidelines or within the competition area(s)].

-If you have any questions regarding any of this information, please contact Kelsey Jones or John Bugner at the NCAA national office.
+If you have any questions regarding any of this information, please contact one of the championship managers at the NCAA national office.